auth0-sandbox/auth0-application-development/module02-instructions.md

 ## Part 3: Add Access Token Support to the API

-1. Right-click the *certificates* folder at the top-level of the project and select *Open in Integrated Terminal*.

-1. Use *mkcert* to create a private/public key pair for the API to serve TLS (https).
-    These keys will be placed in the *certificates* folder under the project to share with modules 3 and 4.
-    The $ is the command prompt:
-    ```bash
-    $ mkcert -cert-file localhost-cert.pem -key-file localhost-cert-key.pem localhost mytestsite.localhost 127.0.0.1 ::1
-    ```

-1. In the *Explorer* check the *certificates* folders at the top level of the project to make sure the files were created.

-1. In the terminal run the following command to find the path to the PEM file for the private certificate authority:
-    ```bash
-    $ mkcert -CAROOT
-    ...
-    ```

-1. In the VS Code Explorer panel find the ".env" file in the top-level directory, at the same level as "Module 01", "Module 03", etc.
-    It will be located after the *Solutions* folder.
-    Right-click on the file and choose the *Open to the Side* option.
-    ```
-    NODE_EXTRA_CA_CERTS=""
-    ```

-1. NodeJS must be configured to accept the certificate we are using for HTTPS in the API.
-    Put the path retrieved from mkcert in step before last as the value for this variable, and then append /rootCA.pem to it.
-    ```
-    NODE_EXTRA_CA_CERTS="<path returned by mkcert -CAROOT>/rootCA.pem"
-    ```

 1. Close the .env file to keep it from being confused with the .env file opened in the next step.

 1. In the VS Code Explorer panel find the "Module 02/API" folder and right-click on *.env*.